cheungyuzhang/covey.town/README.md

+# Covey.Town with Enhanced Chat Features

+Based on the original version, this fork adds necessary functions to the Chat sidebar.
+In the current iteration, we added:

+1. Direct messages
+2. Conversation Area messages
+3. Image/file sending
+4. Advanced Message filtering

+A [demo](https://voluble-creponne-519431.netlify.app/) was hosted on Heroku (backend) and Netlify (frontend).
+The build process is mostly the same as the original.
+But because we used an Amazon S3 instance as the image/file server, you need to follow the extra steps to set up the microservice to get these functions working.

+> Because Twilio charges us each connection to the backend by minutes, the current max participant number was set to 2.

 # Covey.Town

 Covey.Town provides a virtual meeting space where different groups of people can have simultaneous video calls, allowing participants to drift between different conversations, just like in real life.